Chemistry

 This type of deaerator usually consists of a heating and a deaerating section.
 The storage section of these units typically have a residual deaerated feedwater storage tank often designed to hold about 10 mins of rated capacity of boiler fedwater.

-Pic: Pressurized ARI Steamline deaerator at a Pharma plant
+Pic: Pressurized ARI India deaerator at a Pharma plant

-Pic: An ARI Steamline Flash condensing Deaerator Head has an all SS assembly and is fitted to the top of the feedtank with inlets for condensate, make-up water and flash steam.
+Pic: An ARI India Flash condensing Deaerator Head has an all SS assembly and is fitted to the top of the feedtank with inlets for condensate, make-up water and flash steam.

 In addition, sometimes Flash Steam is generated from high pressure Condensate.
 This flash steam will escape to the atmosphere and the heat will be lost.
 A third inlet is sometimes provided in a De-aerator Head to mix flash steam with make-up water, thus condensing the flash steam and saving its heat.
 This type of unit is called the Flash Condensing De-aerator Head.